Channel Shortening by Large Multiantenna Precoding in OFDM: Finite-size Rate Analysis

 Similar curves are displayed on Fig.~\ref{fig:TRTFcomparison} but for the scenario of Fig.~\ref{fig:CapaOptvsSNRop} discussed previously, i.e., $\Nsc=600$, $\Nfft = 2048$ and $\Ncp=144 $ with ETU channel.
 Here, the truncation threshold in TF-precoding is adapted to the SNR according to the asymptotic optimization of the previous section.
-Using a normal CP with TR-filtering only marginally improves the rate with a small number of antennas at high SNR, i.e. it does not provide a subsequent SINR gain that would compensate the CP overheard.
+Using a normal CP with TR-filtering only marginally improves the rate for a small number of antennas at high SNR as it slightly outperforms the case without CP only for $\Nt\leq 16,\,25$ and $35$ with ${\rm SNR_{op}} = 30,\, 35$ and 40 dB, respectively.
+This means that it does not provide a subsequent SINR gain that would compensate the CP overheard.
 Remark that TR-filtering doubles the channel delay-spread which was already longer than the normal CP length, leading thus to more non-negligible interfering taps if only few antennas are used.
 Because the TF-precoding has to deal with less interference than TR-filtering, its rate for very small number of antennas is higher than TR-filtering both with and without CP.
 It follows that in the high-SNR regime, TF-precoding can outperform TR-filtering for not-so-large antenna arrays.
 The two curves cross at $\Nt \approx 20,\, 50,\, 120$ and 310, for ${\rm SNR_{op}} = 25,\, 30,\, 35 $ and 40 dB, respectively.

 In Fig.~\ref{fig:TRTFcomparaison_SNRop}, the average rates as a function of ${\rm SNR_{op}} $ with 64 antennas are compared for TF-precoding with normal CP, F-precoding with normal/extended CP, and TR-filtering with/without normal CP.
 Other parameters are as in Fig.~\ref{fig:CapaOptvsSNRop}.
 Compared to the asymptotic case, TF-precoding and TR-filtering are now both interference-limited, but still outperform F-precoding with normal or extended CP.
 TF-precoding notably maintains relatively similar gains over F-precoding.
 TF-precoding and TR-filtering have now more comparable performance.
 TR-filtering without CP provides slightly better rate than TF-precoding in the low and middle SNR range, after which in the high-SNR regime, TF-precoding starts to perform the best as it is less interference-limited.